nuclearfall/warreport_ua_settlement_aliases/README.md

 ## Contributing

 Contributions are welcome — especially improvements to alias coverage, transliterations, and dataset corrections.
+Though the gazetteer's primary focus has been and will continue to be those oblasts in which territory is currently being occupied, I'm not opposed to adding locations from other oblasts.

 If you would like to contribute: